w3c/w3c-website-redesign-documentation/_posts/2021-10-01-weeknotes-01-oct.md

 We've also had to rethink some approaches as we build pages.
 One example is localization, which in practise is often complex.

 The W3C site currently has translated content in 9 languages.
-Most of these are translations of Press Releases and there isn't enough content to have a completely separate site in most languages (so these are just standalone translated pages).
+Most of these are translations of [Press Releases](https://www.w3.org/Press/) and there isn't enough content to have a completely separate site in most languages (so these are just standalone translated pages).
-Officially W3C has a separate site for the US English, Chinese, and Japanese language sites.
+For this project, W3C has a separate site for the American English, Chinese, and Japanese language sites.

 For languages with standalone translated pages we had originally considered displaying those pages within the English page layout (with the English language primary navigation) and then embed the translated content in the main article location.